 If you’re a gardener, then you know the importance of soil quality.
 If your soil quality is poor, then your plants will struggle to grow and thrive.

 Luckily, you can buy a home soil test kit to test the quality of your soil.
 There are several different methods for testing your soil.
 So whether you’re a beginner or an experienced gardener, you’ll be able to accurately assess the quality of your soil.

 One common way to test soil quality is by using a pH test kit to measure soil pH.
 You can buy pH test kits at most local garden centers or at online retailers.

-This test help measure whether you have acidic soil, alkaline soil or neutral soil.
+This test helps measure whether you have acidic soil, alkaline soil, or neutral soil.
 A pH level of 6.5 – 7 is slightly acidic to neutral and is ideal for most herbs and vegetables.
 But you may need to adjust the soil pH level depending on the type of plant you are growing.

 Read the seed package or plant label for the requirements of your plants.

 I invite you to read about my mother’s home pH level testing method.
 And no, I am not claiming she invented the method.
 But she did tell me about it a long time ago.